Digital Marketing

 Linear attribution modeling generates more specific data by assigning equal value to each touchpoint on a customer’s journey toward conversion.

-For example, say a customer found your brand through a social media post and then read a blog post about your product before making a purchase.
+Say a customer found your brand through a social media post and then read a blog post about your product before making a purchase.
 In that case, both the social media post and the blog post would receive 50% attribution toward the conversion.

 Linear attribution models are useful to marketing teams who need to demonstrate where people are interacting with a brand.
 However, they don’t show which channels have the most impact on those journeys.